yatin24-ns/In-silico-mapping-of-interactions-of-p53-to-study-regeneration/Deliverables.md

-A jove video explaining the worflow
+--- A jove video explaining the worflow
+-
+-
-A reproducible code for the networks we generate
+---A reproducible code for the networks we generate